8 tips for nailing a job interview in GameDev indust

 Now that you’ve done your research about the company, you got an idea about their internal culture.
 You’ve probably seen some photos of the team.
 So you can have a basic overview of what people are wearing.
 Also – we’re working in gamedev.
 Most game development studios don’t have a strict and formal dress code (if any), so keep it casual!
 And you’ll do just fine!

-Remote job interview?
+Remote job interview in GameDev?
 Make sure your tech setup works

 Nowadays, most of the game development job interviews are carried online.